ungov/ungov.github.io/pages/about.md

 permalink: /about/
 ---

 The decisions government takes on our behalf are hugely important.
-But modern government is tired, and when confronted by vested interests, bureaucratic inertia and the tabloid media, too often puts the easiest thing to do ahead of the right thing to do.
+Modern government is tired, and when confronted by vested interests, bureaucratic inertia and the tabloid media, too often puts the easy thing to do ahead of the right thing to do.

 But talk to people privately about the work they do - be it in government, in business or in civil society - and you'll find that most have a clear idea about how government policy can be improved.